artefactual-labs/RecordPoint-to-Archivematica/README.md

 ---

-The samples in the `/files` directory are sourced from https://file-examples.com/.
+The sample files in the `/data` directory are sourced from https://file-examples.com/.
 They are not published with a license but "All files are free to download and use."